uwegeercken/datagenerator2/README.md

 | base64encode   | encode the value to base64 format      | none       |

 ### Random Numbers
-This generator allows to generate numbers.
+This generator (type=randomlong) allows to generate numbers.
 The options for this type of generator allow to specify a lowerbound and upperbound for the generated value.

 #### Available options:
 | Option     | Description    | Data Type    | Default   |